-With safety and transparency being core principles for Rio Tinto and the GISTM, we have engaged with authorities and local representatives for the community and will continue to share relevant information and seek inputs as engagement continues.
-We have an Emergency Preparedness and Response Plan in place, with engagement planned to enable involvement from local responders and community stakeholders.
+With safety and transparency being core principles for Rio Tinto and the GISTM, we have engaged with local representatives, City of Saguenay and emergency response groups for the community of Saguenay and will continue to share relevant information and seek inputs as engagement continues.
+We have an Emergency Preparedness and Response Plan in place, developed with involvement from local responders and community stakeholders.